Skip to main content

 • Full control over data locations

-• Unified management with cloud workloads
+• Unified management with cloud workloads for the connected variant

 • Low latencies through local processing

-• Google expertise for on-premises Kubernetes
+• Google expertise for on-premises and edge Kubernetes

 Integration with innFactory